tyrinlewis123/circularity/README.md

 Use the Array syntax to pull out the circle at index `i`.

 Arrays are _zero-indexed_ lists of objects.
 Basically, an Array acts as a container, into which we can throw objects, like strings, numbers, or circles.
 We call the things we throw into Arrays, _items_ or _elements_, as in, the _elements_ of our Array.

-To retrieve an individual _element_ from an Array, which can use _Array syntax_, which uses the name of the Array, followed by square brackets that enclose a number representing the position of the element.  `[someNumber]` and we can retrieve the.
+To retrieve an individual _element_ from an Array, we can use _Array syntax_, which uses the name of the Array, followed by square brackets that enclose a number representing the position of the element.

 So, if we literally created an Array like this: